ninegua/reversi/README.md

 The GUI frontend is build with Javascript and [Mithril].
 It is stored as a separate asset canister directly on [Internet Computer], and can be loaded at the game URL into a browser.

-The terminal-based frontend no longer works with the new multi-player API.
+The terminal-based frontend no longer works with the new multiplayer API.
 The [DFINITY SDK] currently lacks a way to switch or use different keypairs, which means the caller identity cannot change, so we don't have a way to run the game using the `dfx` command.

 ## Installation